 How to test for fogging?

 A fog test is very simple to conduct and the procedure is explained by Tom Johnston on youtube.
 To test a sheet for fogging one takes an unexposed sheet of paper and lets it pass through the three baths of developer, stop and fixer as one normally would.
 Another sheet of paper only goes in the fixer bath for the regular time to get rid of all the unexposed silver salts that are in the paper.
 This last sheet provides a sheet of pure paper base white.
 If the fully developed sheet is darker than the undeveloped sheet, the paper is fogged.
 To exclude any other effects, such as safelight fogging, this test has to be conducted in total darkness, so if you are not used to working under those conditions first familiarize yourself with your trays and their locations, before you start.

 Potassium bromide (KBr) to the rescue: anti-fogging

-In the Netherlands KBr can be sourced from several suppliers that also sell to individuals.
+In the Netherlands, KBr can be sourced from several suppliers that also sell to individuals.
 For small quantities up to 500 g you can order from Bik-Bik pharmacy in Leiden.
-For larger quantities of 500 g to 5 kg you can consider Hinmeijer B.V. for your supplies.
-Purified water can be obtained from most home depots and pharmacies for less than a euro per liter.
+For larger quantities of 500 g to 5 kg you can consider Hinmeijer B.V. as your supplier.
+Purified water can be obtained from most home depot stores and pharmacies for less than a euro per liter.